tomslee/ridehail/docs/index.md

 # Notes about the project

+The main entry point is now the [Ridehail Laboratory](https://tomslee.github.io/ridehail-animation/lab/).

 See [Toronto](toronto.md) for simulations of Toronto.

 See [Cities](cities.md) for links to data about other cities.
 I should